shujiejune/learn-rust/note.md

 like **null** in other languages if you do not use a varibale, you should name it beginning with an underscore '_'

+### receive user input

+use std::io; // io is a **prelude** in the standard library

+io::stdin()
+    .read_line(&mut varname)
+    .expect();

+call functions from io module
+- stdin() has the return type std::io::Stdin, representing a handle to the standard input to the terminal.
+- read_line() takes whatever user types into standard input and append that to a string (passed as an argument), returns a Result value of type enumeration (Ok and Err, encoding error-handling information).
+- expect() is an error-handling function defined on Result values:
+  - Result == Err, crash the program and display the message that passed as an argument to expect().
+  - Result == Ok, take the return value held by Ok and just return it.

+### loop

+switch-case:
+match a.cmp(&b) {
+    pattern1 => conduct1,
+    pattern2 => conduct2,
+    pattern3 => conduct3,
+}
+each line in match {} is an arm.

+infinite loop:
+loop {
+    /* code snippet to conduct */
+}